privateprep/coding-space-website/src/pages/programs/experience-level.md

       ## Experience Levels

-      Whether your child is new to coding or already building their own games and websites, our coding classes will promote their growth within a safe, supportive environment.
+      Whether your child is new to coding or already building their own games and websites, our classes will promote their growth within a safe, supportive environment.
 By challenging students at their individual level to create projects as unique as they are, we underscore the power of personalized learning.

-      While our classes are tailored to each of the four experience levels below, our student-centered approach creates a fully personalized education experience, allowing students to be challenged at their individual level and pace.
+      While our classes are tailored to each of the experience levels below, our student-centered approach creates a fully personalized education experience, allowing students to be challenged at their individual level and pace.
 No matter where they’ve started, we’re here to help them get where they want to go.
   - type: sideBySide
     bgColor: "#faf6ee"
     leftComponent: